-Consider an algorithm for a task system $\mathcal{P}$ .
-Suppose the algorithm starts out in configuration $C_0$ .
-It receives a sequence of requests $r_1, r_2, \ldots$ .
-When request $r_i$ is received, the algorithm is in configuration $C{i-1}$ .
-The algorithm first moves to configuration $C_i$ and then services request $r_i$ from this configuration.
-The cost of the configuration change is dist $(C{i-1}, C_i)$ and the request service cost is task $(C_i, r_i)$ .
-In the delayed action model, we distinguish between the real state of the algorithm and the desired state of the algorithm.
-The algorithm should be in the desired configuration $C_i$ when it is just about to service request $r_i$ .
+Consider an algorithm for a task system \mathcal{P} .
+Suppose the algorithm starts out in configuration C_0 .
+It receives a sequence of requests r_1, r_2, \ldots When request r_i is received, the algorithm is in configuration C{i-1} .
+The algorithm first moves to configuration C_i and then services request r_i from this configuration.
+The cost of the configuration change is dist (C{i-1}, C_i) and the request service cost is $task(C_i, r_i)$.
+In the delayed action model, we distinguish between the real state of the algorithm and the ideal state of the algorithm.
+Ideally, the algorithm should be in configuration C_i when it is just about to service request r_i .
 However, state changes may not be instantaneous, but occur only after a certain delay.
-Hence, the algorithm's state may not be $C_i$ , but some earlier state $C{i-d_i}$ , where $d_i$ is some delay parameter.
-Thus, the algorithm must service the request $C_i$ from state $C{i-d_i}$ .
-The request service cost is therefore task $(C{i-d_i}, r_i)$ .
-Eventually, the algorithm's real state will go through the same sequence of states as the desired state, i.e., $C_0, C_1, C_2, \ldots$ .
-Thus, we can think of the configuration change cost as dist $(C{i-1}, C_i)$ , even though the configuration change may not occur right away.
-We will assume that the delay is bounded by d, i.e., $d_i \leq d$ for some d.
+Hence, the algorithm's state may not be C_i , but some earlier state C{i-d_i} , where d_i is some delay parameter.
+Thus, the algorithm must service the request C_i from state C{i-d_i} .
+The request service cost is therefore $task(C{i-d_i}, r_i)$.
+Eventually, the algorithm's real state will go through the same sequence of states as the ideal state, i.e. C_0, C_1, C_2, \ldots Thus, we can think of the configuration change cost as $dist(C{i-1}, C_i)$, even though the configuration change may not occur right away.
+We will assume that the delay is bounded by d, i.e. $d_i \leq d$ for some d.
 Note that the case d = 0 gives us the original task system.
 We consider algorithms for task systems in the delayed action model and determine their competitive ratio as a function of the maximum delay d.
-For the analysis, we will assume that the adversary does not have any delay associated with its configuration changes.
+For the analysis, we assume that the adversary does not have any delay associated with its configuration changes.

-For an arbitrary metrical task system $\mathcal{P}$ , the delayed action model may not be meaningful.
-In fact, there are task systems $\mathcal{P}$ such that, in the delayed action model, it is impossible to have a finite competitive ratio even for delay d = 1, even though there is an algorithm with finite competitive ratio for d = 0.
-For example, this could happen in the case of forcing task systems, where the request service costs are either 0 or $\infty$ .
+For an arbitrary metrical task system \mathcal{P} , the delayed action model may not be meaningful.
+In fact, there are task systems \mathcal{P} such that, in the delayed action model, it is impossible to have a finite competitive ratio even for delay d = 1, even if there is an algorithm with finite competitive ratio for d = 0.
+For example, this could happen in the case of forcing task systems, where the request service costs are either 0 or ∞ .
 For relaxed task systems, however, the delayed action model is meaningful, as we now show.